-Control is when an individual or organisation has sufficient capacity to have overall control of your training provider.
-Control is demonstrated when a person or organisation has any one of these things:
+Control is when an individual or organisation has sufficient capacity to have overall control of your organisation.
+This can be:

-- legal, financial or equitable ownership (directly or indirectly) of 50 percent or more of share capital (or an equivalent ownership interest if there are no shares) - the ability to cast, or control the casting of, a majority of votes at a membership meeting - 3. significant capacity to control, in their own right: - who is on the board or other decisionmaking body - decision-making about financial or operating policies, without additional approval.
+- legal, financial or equitable ownership (directly or indirectly) of 50 percent or more of share capital (or an equivalent ownership interest if there are no shares) - the ability to cast, or control the casting of, a majority of votes at a membership meeting - significant capacity to control, in their own right: - who is on the board or other decision-making body - o decision-making about financial or operating policies, without additional approval.